cwesson/funge-plus-plus/README.md

 The Funge++ debugger, known as defunge, can be run on any Befunge program by specifying the `-g` command line argument.

 ### Commands
 Defunge supports the follow commands.
-Vector arguments to commands are a comma separated list of coordinates inside parenthesis, starting with the X dimension: `(x, y, z)`.
-As manya dimensions as necessary are allowed.
+All arguments are optional, but must be given in the order shown.
+Vector arguments to commands are a comma separated list of coordinates inside parenthesis, starting with the X dimension:
+`(x, y, z)`.
+As many dimensions as necessary are allowed.

 *run*
 Run the IP being debugged.